- Fee assured

 He completed specialist clinical training in cardiology and heart failure at Harefield, Royal Brompton and St Thomas' Hospitals and was appointed as consultant cardiologist in 2011.
 He was awarded Fellowship of the Royal College of Physicians (FRCP) in 2015.

 He works as a full time consultant cardiologist with expertise in general cardiology including coronary artery disease, hyperlipidaemia, hypertension, arrhythmia, syncope, structural and valvular heart disease.
-He has a specialist interest in heart failure, inherited cardiomyopathy and heart rhythm device therapy including implantation of implantable heart rhythm monitors, pacemakers, defibrillators and biventricular pacemaker devices.
+He has a specialist interest in heart failure, cardiomyopathy and heart rhythm device therapy including implantation of heart rhythm monitors, pacemakers, defibrillators and biventricular pacemaker devices.

 Dr Mehta continues to have active research interests in the field of heart failure, arrhythmia and heart rhythm device therapy.
 He also participates in regular teaching of junior hospital doctors, general practitioners and medical students.